Do you have a method? / What is it like to learn with you? / How does it work?

 This is one of the most common difficulties, Hebrew learners have, if not the most common one.
-Israelis speak very fast, often make common mistakes, and reduce and distort words, so they sound different from what they should.
+Israelis speak very fast, often make common mistakes, or changes in proper Hebrew, use informal contractions, reduce and distort words, so they sound different from what they should.
 There is also an extensive use of slang, which changes and develops frequently.
 So no wonder it's so hard to understand them.
 This is exactly why this whole issue gets an emphasis in my lessons.
-I teach the most up to date Hebrew.
-But more importantly, I teach how to understand Israelis better.
+I teach the most up to date "Israeli Hebrew", and how to understand Israelis better.

 How do I do this?

-1) I teach my students the contractions/ reductions, word distortions and common mistakes Israelis make, speaking natural, sometimes incorrect "Israeli Hebrew", (while always also teaching the correct/proper form of things), so my students speak like Israelis and understand them better.
+1) I teach my students the contractions/ reductions, word distortions and common mistakes Israelis make, speaking natural, sometimes incorrect "Israeli Hebrew", (while always also teaching the correct/proper form of anything we learn), so my students speak like Israelis and understand them better.

 3) As part of the learning, we watch Israeli television shows, news articles, movies etc. Listen to radio programs...